Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Background on nominal techniques

-\begin{rmrk} We can read $\new$ as `for all but finitely many $a$', `for fresh $a$', or `for new $a$'.
+\begin{rmrk} We can read $\new$ as `for all but a small number of $a$', `for fresh $a$', or `for new $a$'.
 It captures a \emph{generative} aspect of names, that for any $x$ we can find plenty of atoms $a$ such that $a\not\in\supp(x)$. $\new$ was designed in \cite{gabbay:newaas-jv} to model the quantifier being used when we informally write ``rename $x$ in $\lam{x}t$ to be fresh'', or ``emit a fresh channel name'' or ``generate a fresh memory cell''. \end{rmrk}